To build a new tactic, one can use the tactic

 Sub (m, s)

-is a variable, there is a special case Idot
+term in Dot is a variable, there is a special case Idot for better

 performance.
 Note: de Bruijn indices are counted from 0, which